Flow-Based Conformal Predictive Distributions: Abstract

 \section{Abstract}

 Conformal prediction provides a distribution-free framework for uncertainty quantification via prediction sets with exact finite-sample coverage.
 In low dimensions these sets are easy to interpret, but in high-dimensional or structured output spaces they are difficult to represent and use, which can limit their ability to integrate with downstream tasks such as sampling and probabilistic forecasting.
-We show that any differentiable nonconformity score induces a deterministic flow on the output space whose trajectories converge to the boundary of the corresponding conformal prediction set.
+We show that any sufficiently regular differentiable nonconformity score induces a deterministic flow on the output space whose trajectories converge to the boundary of the corresponding conformal prediction set.
 This leads to a computationally efficient, training-free method for sampling conformal boundaries in arbitrary dimensions.
-Boundary samples can be reconformalized to form pointwise prediction sets with controlled risk and, optionally, repulsed along the boundary to improve geometric coverage.
-Mixing across confidence levels yields conformal predictive distributions whose quantile regions coincide exactly with conformal prediction sets.
+Mixing across confidence levels yields conformal predictive distributions whose quantile regions coincide with the empirical conformal prediction sets.
+We provide an approximation bound decomposing CPD predictive error into score-induced distortion, base-measure quality, and gradient flow-induced distortion.
 We evaluate the approach on PDE inverse problems, precipitation downscaling, climate model debiasing, and hurricane trajectory forecasting.